UTK-geog415-s15/nnagle/README.md

 I get really animated when someone lets me talk about statistics and my eyes go big and crazy.

 When I'm working I completely lose track of time.
 I missed my first date with my wife because I was doing my physics homework.
+Physics homework.
 Hand to god.
 She is very forgiving.

 I have two kids.
 When I come home they run up and give me a hug.
 Then they ignore me.
 But for that one second... it's pretty cool.

 I am not a poet.
 I once wrote this pair of haiku:

-Fireflies absently
+- Fireflies absently

   Dance across the twilit road -

   Neon splash on glass

-Title: Starry Night
+- Title: Starry Night

   Media: Insect on glass

   Artist: Volkswagen

 But that's all I had in me.
 That little bit and then it was done.